brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 will work for our example, so leave those settings as-is and click the gray "Next: Assign Security Groups" button:

-{% include figure.html path="blog/aws-docker/load-balancer-basic-config.png" caption="Give the Load Balancer a name" %}
+{% include figure.html path="blog/aws-docker/load-balancer-basic-config.png" caption="Give the Load Balancer a name" link_to_full_size_image=true %}

 On the next page, click the "Select an existing security group" radio button, click the checkbox next to the Security Group you created earlier ("ssh-and-http-from-anywhere"), and click the gray "Next: Configure Security Settings" button:

-{% include figure.html path="blog/aws-docker/load-balancer-security-settings.png" caption="Select the Security Group you created earlier" %}
+{% include figure.html path="blog/aws-docker/load-balancer-security-settings.png" caption="Select the Security Group you created earlier" link_to_full_size_image=true %}

 Ignore the warning (we aren't using SSL in this example) and click the gray "Next: Configure Health Check" button.
 The ELB uses a *Health Check* to